-Emerging Trends in Software Testing & Quality Assurance(QA)1.
-Attain a clear vision and direction
+Emerging Trends in Software Testing & Quality Assurance(QA)

 Communicating a vision, direction, and roadmap for improving quality across your organization is critical to the success of a TCoE.
 The commitment to quality must be supported at all levels of the organization, and it has to be in actions, not just words.